 Despite the family connections, her journey to landing a job at McLaren was far from a formality.
 Melanie shares her story of how and why she joined the company, her role at McLaren Applied Technologies, and her career ambitions.

-"I Joined McLaren for two mains reasons: for the love of the brand, and my passion for motorsport and engineering.
+"I joined McLaren for two mains reasons: for the love of the brand, and my passion for motorsport and engineering.
 McLaren was always the goal, but I had to work my way up, starting at grass roots level as a Race Mechanic at West Surrey Racing (WSR) and undertaking work experience at Porsche in the Carrera Cup and GT Cup Championships," says Melanie.

 "My work experience made me really appreciate the bravery and commitment required to compete in motorsport.
-Aside from Formula 1, I would say British Touring Car Championship is my favourite motorsport."
+Aside from Formula 1, I would say the British Touring Car Championship is my favourite motorsport."

 Melanie’s passion for motorsport stretches back almost two decades, starting at the Goodwood Festival of Speed – an annual event which showcases racing cars past and present, based in West Sussex, England.